 Title IV funds refer to the Federal financial aid programs authorized under the Higher Education Act of 1965 (as amended) and include the following programs: Direct Unsubsidized loans, Direct Subsidized loans, Direct PLUS loans, Federal Pell Grant, Federal SEOG, and Federal TEACH Grant.
 Though the Federal Work Study program is also included in Title IV funds, it is not included when calculating the Return of Title IV Funds.

 A student starts the withdrawal process with their Program Director.
 This can either be done in person or over the phone.
 The withdrawal date is the date on which the student starts the withdrawal process or the date that the student otherwise provides notification to Mount Mercy of his or her intent to withdraw.
 However, if Mount Mercy can document an academically related activity different than the date the student officially withdrew, that date may be used.

 If a student leaves school and fails to follow the withdrawal process or fails all of their courses, it is assumed the student withdrew at the midpoint of the period of enrollment unless academically related activity can be documented past the 60% point.
-The Student Financial Services Office is responsible for the calculation of the amount of Title IV funds a student has earned at the point of withdrawal.
-The software provided by the Department of Education is used and review of this software is available upon request from the Student Financial Services Office.
+The Financial Aid Office is responsible for the calculation of the amount of Title IV funds a student has earned at the point of withdrawal.
+The software provided by the Department of Education is used and review of this software is available upon request from the Financial Aid Office.

 Mount Mercy will return any unearned aid that was applied to a student’s institutional charges.
 The student must return any unearned funds allocated to a loan program under the terms and conditions of the promissory note.
-If a student owes a grant overpayment, the student must make satisfactory repayment arrangements with the Student Financial Services Office at Mount Mercy.
+If a student owes a grant over-payment, the student must make satisfactory repayment arrangements with the Financial Aid Office at Mount Mercy.

 In accordance with Federal regulations the student must return unearned aid for which the student is responsible by repaying funds to the following for their loans.